MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

   - `accountId: 2` would be allocated to partition `2` not `0`
   - and `accountId: 3` would be allocated to partition `0` not `1`
 If **Trade Requestor** sent trades for both accounts, it would result in trades for `accountId: 2` in two queues.

+What options do we have to change the number of partitions?
+At a very high level we can see two strategies:
+- One that attempts to use the existing queues.
+It would be highly recommended to [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm as the partition selection strategy rather than the plain modulus operand.
+This will significantly reduce the amounts of mapping/reallocation of messages to the new partition.
+This strategy would require to pause the producer and consumer applications until we have completed the re-partition.
+- and another which creates a new set of queues according to the new partition strategy.
+Similar to the blue/green deployment strategy.
+This means, stopping the current producer applications, launching new set of applications (producers and consumers) that uses the new queues.
+Wait for the old queues to drain before stopping the old consumers.
+This will mechanism guarantees an strict ordering of messages.

 # Resiliency